Formerly called Advocacy Committee for Racial Ethnic Concerns (ACREC)

 - Assists the Advisory Committee on Social Witness Policy to maintain an up-to-date and accurate compilation of General Assembly policy on racial justice concerns and provide information to the church as requested.

-- Works with the Advocacy Committee for Women’s Concerns to help the church maintain a strong prophetic witness for social justice.
+- Works with the Advocacy Committee for Women and Gender Justice to help the church maintain a strong prophetic witness for social justice.

 - National Asian Presbyterian Council